Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 $ agentgrep search agent:codex bliss

-The predicates (agent:, path:, timestamp:) prune and filter sources around the text terms.
+The predicates (agent:, path:, timestamp:, cwd:, repo:, branch:, and more) prune and filter sources around the text terms.
 See Query language for the full grammar.

 Progress¶